percona/percona-xtradb-cluster/doc/source/management/data_at_rest_encryption.rst

    2018-05-30T03:44:11.946166Z 0 [Note] Shutting down plugin 'keyring_file'
    2018-05-30T03:44:11.947334Z 0 [Note] /dev/shm/pxc57/bin/mysqld: Shutdown complete

-The destination keystore recieves additional migrated keys (pre-existing keys in destination keystore are not touched or removed) on successful migration.
+The destination keystore receives additional migrated keys (pre-existing keys in destination keystore are not touched or removed) on successful migration.
 The source keystore continues to retain the keys as migration performs copy operation and